JoinFreeMe/purge-installer/README.md

 # note :

 FTP may not work nativly on the console even when set in DashLaunch.
-> This can be fixed by launch Aurora
+> This can be fixed by launching Aurora

 # Process that this lets you skip :